Chief of Staff for the Assistant Secretary of Health (HHS)Appointed to HHS: Early 2017

-Steven Valentine’s entire career has focused on working to limit reproductive rights.
+Steven Valentine’s career has focused on working to limit reproductive rights.
 After being appointed to the Department of Health and Human Services (HHS) in January 2017, he quickly took the lead in dismantling the federal Teen Pregnancy Prevention Program — including changing its focus from evidence-based sex education to ineffective abstinence-only initiatives.
-The shift is against the advice of both health experts and longtime HHS staff.
-Valentine’s 2018 promotion to his current position, Chief of Staff for the Assistant Secretary of Health, gives him even more power.
+The shift went against the advice of both health experts and longtime HHS staff.
+Valentine’s 2018 promotion to Chief of Staff for the Assistant Secretary of Health gave him even more power.

 “I will protest any presidential candidate who doesn’t support life.”

 U.S. Department of Health and Human Services (HHS)

 HHS is charged with protecting the health of all Americans.
 The Trump-Pence administration slowly reshaped HHS to roll back reproductive rights and limit access to health care.

 Background on Steven Valentine

 The Teen Pregnancy Prevention Program is proven to help teens delay sex, improve contraceptive use, and prevent pregnancy.
 Steven Valentine and the Trump-Pence administration’s efforts to move funds away from the program especially harmed survivors of sexual violence, LGBTQ+ teens, and young people of color.Rewire News